Heavy rain to crawl eastward over southern US

 A slow-moving storm will spread heavy rain, the risk of flooding and beneficial moisture across the southern United States into next week.

-The same slow-moving storm responsible for flooding downpours and high-elevation snow in the Colorado Rockies Tuesday will creep eastward along the Gulf Coast states into next week, bringing dangerous conditions, travel problems and beneficial rain all rolled into one, AccuWeather meteorologists say.
+The same slow-moving storm responsible for flooding downpours across the south-central United States earlier this week, will continue to creep eastward along the Gulf Coast states into next week, bringing dangerous conditions, travel problems and beneficial rain all rolled into one, AccuWeather meteorologists say.

 Flooding remains a top concern, but even in areas that avoid flooding, disruptions to outdoor activities—ranging from construction and agriculture to ball games and family outings—are likely.